Around the World

 As the number of sites grew past 50, 100, 200, 500 it became increasingly more difficult to visit all the sites regularly.
 For a time, there was a web ring, but that is no longer in operation.
 What then developed was the City Daily Photoblog Portal.

-The portal allows visitors to view thumbnails of the latest pictures posted by registered sites.
-It includes a forum for regular visitors which incorporates the old blog-authors-only forum.
-The database is updated regularly and new postings appear quickly.
+The original portal allowed visitors to view thumbnails of the latest pictures posted by registered sites.
+It included a forum for regular visitors and incorporated the old blog-authors-only forum.
+The database was updated regularly and new postings appeared quickly.

 Gerald England & NHI Gerald England on Twitter Gerald England's personal blog